-The Scheme may also enter into repurchase and reverse repurchase obligations in all securities held by it as per the guidelines and regulations applicable to such transactions.
-Further the Scheme intends to participate in stock lending as permitted under the Regulations.
+The Scheme may also enter into repurchase and reverse repurchase in various securities as per the guidelines and regulations applicable to such transactions.

 The inter Scheme transfer of investments shall be in accordance with the provisions contained in paragraph Inter-Scheme transfer of investments, stated in paragraph 12.30 of the Master Circular.